longtongster/ml-project-template/README.md

 To run the pipeline execture `dvc repro`.If nothing changed in certains `stages` in the pipeline DVC will not execute them.
 A full calculation of the pipeline can be forces usig `dvc repro --force".

+You can see the DAG by entering `dvc dag`

 ### DVC Data versioning

 In preperation of storing data in a remoe s3 location it is recommended to start an AWs sandbox.
 Then create an IAM user with S3 fullaccess that has programmatic access.